-NFL commissioner Roger Goodell defended professional football's attempts to reduce head injuries Thursday, but declined to say whether there is anything wrong with the way the game is played.
+NFL commissioner Roger Goodell defended professional football’s attempts to reduce head injuries Thursday, but declined to say whether there is anything wrong with the way

 As a Wrap reporter pressed Goodell for a yes or no answer, CBS CEO Les Moonves interrupted to ask for someone else to ask a question.
 They spoke at a Television Critics Association panel about CBS’s “Thursday Night Football.”

 A judge recently approved a multimillion-dollar settlement in which the NFL agreed to pay former NFL players who say they suffered neurological damage because of years of concussions on the field.
 The agreement sets payout amounts for those suffering from ailments like Lou Gehrig’s disease and dementia.

 The Emmy-nominated “Frontline” special “League of Denial” reported last year that the hits an NFL player receives in a season are equivalent to crashing a car into a brick wall at 35 mph — 1,000 to 1,500 times.

 Goodell stressed that the league is working hard to discourage players from hitting with their heads.
 TheWrap asked if, given the progress, there was still anything wrong with the way

 “The No. 1 defense last year was the Seattle Seahawks,” he added.
 “Most people here would argue that they hit as hard as anybody.
 But they also tackle with the appropriate fundamentals.”

 “It’s all progress,” said the reporter (full disclosure: me).
 “But yes or no, is there anything wrong with the way it’s played now?”

 “I don’t understand what that question is,” Goodell said.
 “It’s a hypothetical question.
 We think